emilyzhou112/emilyzhou112.github.io/RE-Ida/ida.md

 ## Conclusions

-In conclusions, social media in the context of studying natural hazards is more about the “sociology” and “psychology” rather than the “technology”.
+In conclusion, social media in the context of studying natural hazards is more about the “sociology” and “psychology” rather than the “technology”.
 This replication study corroborates Holler’s replication and Wang’s original work by demonstrating the possibilities and capacities of using VGI to better understand and gain a humanistic perspective of hazard events.
 Through temporal, spatial, and content analysis of Hurricane Ida, we are further convinced by this replication study that the interest in hazards gradually fades away, despite that the effect of hazard is long-lasting; The topics that people tweet most often are centered around describing the strength, location, and severity of the disaster; Tweets tend to concentrate in areas that are most severely affected by the disaster.
 On top of that, sentiment analysis reveals that negative words far exceed positive words when people speak about a hazard event and the mapping of content-specific tweets with vulnerable population opens up new possibilities to make use of social media data.
 Meanwhile, as we walk through each individual steps of the study, we are also becoming aware of the limitations of twitter data and the ubiquity of uncertainty that accumulates and propagates along with the study.